 Flash99

 Quartered in Tokyo.
 390 yen for 2mp scan+dev, 490 yen for 6mp.
-A rather questionable looking site with plenty of disclaimers, the employees make it clear they're a high-volume low-margin business so they can't accomodate everything.
-The form is a bit more comprehensive but the process is the same.
-Paying with a credit card instead of wiring money is an option and highly encouraged.
+The emails are bizarre and incredibly passive-agressive.
+A rather questionable looking site with plenty of disclaimers.
+Paying by credit card is an option.
 Shipping varies from a glacial 7 business days (I'm closer to Tokyo than Niigata) to 2.
 They came with two sets of index prints which was a pleasant surprise.
 Scans were 3000x2000/1500x1000 jpgs on a CD.

 No TIFFS, no 16MP scans, these places are good if you want to test a camera's functionality and don't want to deal with dust or standing in front of a 20 year old scanner 2 minutes at a time for 36 frames.